barumau/pandunia/suomi/pandunia-suomi.md

 be - läpikäydä (passiivin muodostava verbi)
 be ais - jäätyä
 be ajibu - ihmetellä (olla ihmeissään)
+be boli - kiehua
+be bum - räjähtää
+be loka - sijaita
+be mas - ylittää (olla enemmän kuin)
+be tam - ahnehtia
+be ting - pysähtyä
 be vide - näkyä
 be’e - vuohi
 bebe - vauva